The Secret to Dealing with Sales Candidates Who Talk too Much During Interviews

 When he called me after the interview he said he thought the interview went really well.

-They tend to listen more and make continuous efforts to understand clients’ needs.
+Great salespeople tend to listen more than they talk and make continuous efforts to understand clients’ needs.

 Set the Agenda-- Let the candidate know how much time you have for the meeting and the number of questions you have to get through.
 Sometimes this is the only direction they need and they’ll quickly become more precise.